As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Turquoise | Tin Mountain Mine |

 Custer County is among the best places in South Dakota to find the famous and beautiful rose quartz.
 Another excellent location is in the Pleasant Valley Creek region.
-You can also find rose quartz in Ardmore, the badlands to the south-east.
+You can also find rose quartz in Ardmore, the badlands to the southeast.

 The majority of them contain amethyst specimens.
 You can also try the gravels in Spearfish Canyon, or, in Whitewood Creek, you can find amethyst in the gravels north of Whitewood.

 Finding turquoise in South Dakota is rare, with few instances recorded.
-The Tin Mountain Mine in Custer County, has reported several turquoise findings.
+The Tin Mountain Mine in Custer County has reported several turquoise findings.

 TIP: Turquoise is one of my favourite rocks and can be really valuable.
 Find out how valuable turquoise can be in the article below: